Economics BSc (Hons) Course overview

 The module will provide an introduction to the History of Economic Thought and will consider economic thought from a variety of perspectives.

-Deepen your expertise with applied econometrics and financial economics.
+Deepen your expertise in your chosen pathway of either Economics or Economics with Econometrics.
 Tailor your studies to your professional interests with elective modules from a wide selection in economics, finance, law and more.

 Applied Econometrics (15 credits)